-Home Chemistry Properties Bond Dissociation Energy
+Home Chemistry Properties Bond Energy

-Bond Dissociation Energy
+Bond Energy

 Calculation of bond energy and bonds dissociation energies of molecule

-Bond energy of methane
+Bond Energy of Methane

 A methane molecule is formed by the overlap of four sp3 hybridized orbitals of carbon and four 1s orbitals of the hydrogen atom.
 Therefore, all carbon-hydrogen bonds are equivalent.
 But dissociation energy required to break the first bond is not the same as the second bond.